Five years after his disappearance, Antonio “TJ” Vela’s family casts wider net

 “We’re not law enforcement,” Jones said.
 “We shouldn’t be the ones filtering what’s important and what’s not.”
 If the thought has crossed your mind, she said, you should report it.

+To remind herself, Vela Thompson listens to the music Vela recorded or watches the videos he uploaded to YouTube.

+“Just to hear his voice,” she said.
+“He’s playing music.
+He’s playing the piano, just practicing on the piano.
+Just listening to and watching him with his fingers.
+It’s just these facial expressions, just to see that.”

-Natalie Vela said that by talking about her brother's story, she hopes to keep the case active and remind investigators her family is still here, still waiting.
+Vela Thompson said that by talking about her brother’s story, she hopes to keep the case active and remind investigators her family is still here, still waiting.
+Those waiting are his siblings, Natalie Vela Thompson, Sara Lott, Michelle Vela, Melissa Redding, Benny De La Garza, his father Antonio Vela, his mother Ninfa Vela, and his stepmother, Sara Vela.

 “We’re not going to give it up,” she said.
 “We’re not going to let it go.”